Guanfacine HCL is a non-stimulant medication used to treat ADHD symptoms in patients 6 to 17 years of age.

-Brand Name: Intuniv, Tenex
+Brand Name: Intuniv

 Guanfacine is available in two formulations:

+Guanfacine should not be taken with a high-fat meal.
+This can speed up the release of medication, and increase the risk of side effects.
+Tablets should be swallowed whole with water or other liquids, and never crushed or chewed.
 If you miss a dose, you should take it as soon as possible, unless it is already time for your next dose.
 You should not take two doses of guanfacine at the same time.
 Contact your doctor if you have questions about skipped pills.

 Do not drink alcohol while taking this drug.

 Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
 Patients with structural cardiac abnormalities, renal failure, and serious heart problems could experience complications while taking guanfacine.
-Physicians should monitor these vital signs closely during treatment.
+Physicians should monitor vital signs closely during treatment.
 Call your doctor immediately if you or your child experience warning signs such as chest pain, shortness of breath, or fainting while taking guanfacine.

 The above is not a complete list of potential side effects.
 If you notice any health changes not listed above, discuss them with your doctor or pharmacist.

-You should not take guanfacine if you have an allergy to guanfacine or any of its ingredients.
+- You should not take guanfacine if you have an allergy to guanfacine or any of its ingredients.

-Avoid becoming overheated or dehydrated while taking guanfacine.
+- Avoid becoming overheated or dehydrated while taking guanfacine.

-If you’re thinking of becoming pregnant, discuss the use of guanfacine with your doctor.
+- If you’re thinking of becoming pregnant, discuss the use of guanfacine with your doctor.
 Animal studies indicate a potential risk of fetal harm.

-Share a list of all vitamin or herbal supplements, and prescription and non-prescription medications you take with the pharmacist when you fill your prescription, and let all doctors and physicians know you are taking guanfacine before having any surgery or laboratory tests.
-The above is not a complete list of all possible drug interactions.
+It’s also important to share information about all vitamin or herbal supplements (especially St. John’s wort), and non-prescription medications (acetaminophen, ibuprofen, etc.) you take with the pharmacist when you fill your prescription and let healthcare providers know you are taking guanfacine before undergoing surgery or having lab tests.